-We encountered minor seepage in both borings from about eight and a half to 10 feet below grade.
+We encountered minor seepage in both borings from about 8.5 feet to 10 feet below grade.
 This water was encountered in thin relative clean sand seams and appears to have been "perched" within the seams as additional groundwater was not noted below these depths.
-Additional groundwater flow may be observed during the wetter winter months.
+Additional groundwater flow may be observed during the wetter winter months and planning should be implemented accordingly.
+As noted above, we did not observe groundwater in either of these borings.
+It should be expected that groundwater may be present during wetter parts of the year and plans should be implemented accordingly.